Avimitin/nvim/lua/core/README.md

   --    },
   -- }
   plugins = {},
-  -- Nerd font icon list
-  icons = {
+  -- Nerd font icon list, you can change them to Emoji or Pure text if you don't like nerd font icons = {
     -- Completion menu, Symbol outlines...
     Text = "",